-In accordance with Draft CSDP Policy NE4 the development of a site that is identified in the Council's Greenspace Audit will only be permitted where:
+In accordance with CSDP Policy NE4, the development of a site that is identified in the council's Greenspace Audit will only be permitted where:

-The proposal is accompanied by an assessment that clearly demonstrates that the provision is surplus to requirements; or

-- A replacement facility which is at least equivalent in terms of usefulness, attractiveness, quality and accessibility, and where of an appropriate quantity, to existing and future users is provided by the developer on another site agreed with the council prior to development commencing; or - If replacement on another site is neither practicable or possible an agreed contribution is made by the developer to the council for new provision or the improvement of existing green space or outdoor sport and recreation facilities and its maintenance within an appropriate distance from the site or within the site.
+- The proposal is accompanied by an assessment that clearly demonstrates that the provision is surplus to requirements; or - A replacement facility which is at least equivalent in terms of usefulness, attractiveness, quality and accessibility, and where of an appropriate quantity, to existing and future users is provided by the developer on another site agreed with the council prior to development commencing; or - If replacement on another site is neither practicable or possible an agreed contribution is made by the developer to the council for new provision or the improvement of existing green space or outdoor sport and recreation facilities and its maintenance within an appropriate distance from the site or within the site.

-For new residential developments of 10 dwellings or more and developments for student accommodation of 10 units or floorspace of 0.1ha or more the following open space provision should be made:
+For all major residential developments of 10 dwellings or more and developments for student accommodation of 10 units or floorspace of 0.1ha or more the following open space provision should be made:

-- A minimum of 0.9ha per 1,000 bed spaces of amenity greenspace should be provided on site unless - A financial contribution for the maintenance/upgrading to existing greenspace is considered to be more appropriate
+- A minimum of 0.9ha per 1,000 bed spaces of useable greenspace should be provided on site unless - A financial contribution for the maintenance/ upgrading to neighbouring existing greenspace is considered to be more appropriate

-Provision of new open space should be provided by the developer to a design and specification first approved in writing by the council along with a maintenance and management plan and retained as such in perpetuity by the developer and monitored as such through the section 106 process.
+Provision of new open space should be provided by the developer to a design and specification first approved in writing by the council along with a maintenance and management plan.
+The provision should be retained as open space in perpetuity by the developer and monitored as such through the Section 106 process.
+New or enhanced greenspace must be publicly useable and available.
+Grass verges should not be included in any calculations and heavily engineered SUD solutions will not be considered acceptable within greenspace provision.